meetarora19/Imotions_AI/README.md

 # Imotions
 **AI-Powered Mental Health Companion**

-Imotions is a research-driven project exploring how Artificial Intelligence can detect and analyze human emotions across multiple modalities like **text, images, video, and audio**.
+Imotions is a research-driven project exploring how Artificial Intelligence can detect and analyze human emotions across multiple modalities like **text, images and video**.
 The goal is to integrate these into a unified **Mental Health AI Companion**, capable of providing insights into emotional well-being and supporting mental health awareness.

 ---